Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Structured Domain Adaptation

 In our overall framework, the source-domain encoder $\mathcal{F}^s$ is fixed after pre-training, and the structured domain-translation (SDT) network and the target-domain encoder $\mathcal{F}^t$ alternately promote each other via joint training to achieve optimal re-ID performance.
-When fixing $\mathcal{F}^t$, it measures translated inter-sample relations for regularizing SDT via $\mathcal{L}_\text{rc}$.
-When fixing SDT, it generates training samples to optimize $\mathcal{F}^t$.
-Once $\mathcal{F}^t$ is further trained to achieve better re-ID performance on the target domain, it could in turn generate more accurate pseudo labels and measure more accurate data relations for further improving SDT.
-After training, only $\mathcal{F}^t$ is used to encode target-domain samples into features for ranking without extra costs and parameters.
-The overall algorithm is summarized in Alg. \ref{overallalg}.
+When fixing $\mathcal{F}^t$, it measures translated inter-sample relations (Eq. (\ref{eq:rel_T})) for regularizing SDT via $\mathcal{L}_\text{rc}$ (Eq. (\ref{eq:sc})).
+When fixing SDT, it generates training samples $\sX^{s\to t}$ to optimize $\mathcal{F}^t$ (Eq. (\ref{eq:pic})).
+Once $\mathcal{F}^t$ is further trained to achieve better re-ID performance on the target domain, it could in turn generate more accurate pseudo labels and measure more accurate inter-sample relations for further improving SDT.

+After training, only $\mathcal{F}^t$ is used to encode target-domain samples into features for pairwise similarity estimation without extra parameters and computational costs.
+The overall algorithm is summarized in Algorithm \ref{overallalg}.